"Language is the only homeland."

 Gotham Writer's Workshop

 The Writer's Chakra.
-In Kingston, NY, Wednesday nights at 7:00 PM you can drop in, do some breath work, then write in a cozy space to a prompt, or whatever you like.
+Wednesday nights at 7:00 PM we do some breath work and poses, then write to a prompt.
 Also: conversation on process, inspiration, and more. $15 suggested.
 Used to be in Uptown Kingston.
 Get the Zoom link

 Aspiring Writer Syndrome